 - If you don’t typically wear disposable contacts, I would have some on hand when you hunt.
 It is so much easier if you go on a hunting trip not to have to worry about cleaning and storing your contacts

 - Autumn breezes bring with it lots of pollen that sticks to your contacts.
-Bring along some contact drops to refresh your eyes.
+Bring along some drops specifically for contact lenses wearers to refresh your eyes.eau

 If you have any ideas on how to improve your hunting when using contact lenses, please share!